dominicdembrak-lab/Phishing-Email-Detector/README.md

 # AI Phishing Email Detector

-A beginner-friendly cybersecurity machine learning project that classifies email text as either phishing or legitimate.
+A machine learning project that classifies email text as either phishing or legitimate.

 ## Technologies